oorbeng/oorbeng.github.io/src/content/blog/i'm-starting-with-math-and-more-python.md

 <br>
 <br>

-*PS: This and subsequent posts are a means to hold myself accountable throughout this learning journey.*
+*PS: This and subsequent posts are a means to hold myself accountable throughout this learning journey.
+If you happen to have any advice or resource(s) that you believe would be helpful, please feel free to share with me.*